netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 You can specify the ingress controller that should handle the ingress resource by using the `kubernetes.io/ingress.class` annotation in your ingress resource definition.

-## Citrix ingress controller and Ingress classes
+## Netscaler ingress controller and Ingress classes

-The Citrix ingress controller supports accepting multiple ingress resources, which have `kuberneters.io/ingress.class` annotation.
+The Netscaler ingress controller supports accepting multiple ingress resources, which have `kuberneters.io/ingress.class` annotation.
 Each ingress resource can be associated with only one `ingress.class`.
 However, the Ingress Controller might need to handle various ingress resources from different classes.

 You can associate the Ingress Controller with multiple ingress classes using the `--ingress-classes` argument under the `spec` section of the YAML file.